nianqiu-liu/KKS_VR/README.md

 ## Controller Support

-At the moment, not all VR controllers work out of the box with this plugin.
-Below is an incomplete list of the current status.
+At the moment, most VR controllers seem to work out of the box with this plugin.

-If you have an experience with a controller not listed here, please comment on
-<a href="https://github.com/mosirnik/KK_MainGameVR/issues/24">this issue</a>.

-### Oculus Quest 2
+Below is an incomplete list of the current support status.
+If your controllers are not listed here, please let us know if they work or not (either edit this file or create a new issue).

-Works out of the box.
+### Works out of the box
+* Oculus Rift / Rift S / Quest 2

-### Valve Index
+* Valve Index

-Works out of the box.
+* Vive

 ### HP motion controllers